How to find a Last Will & Testament on death- many fail to take proper precautions.

 How to Find a Will: there are lots of ways to try to find a lost or mislaid Last Will and testament document which is not where you would expect it to be.
 And therefore avoid having to work with the Rules of Intestacy to decide who inherits.
 This page is a guest page written by the folk at Will Custodian Ltd. They specialise in making sure your Last Will and Testament and other legal planning don’t get lost.
 They also help you are kept up to date on changes in tax, the law and family circumstances.
 Without that knowledge, you might not realise you need advice, which is part of the package their Peace of Mind Service offers for a couple of pounds or so a month.
 (See also how to find a copy which has been through Probate and Disputing one on the relevant pages).

 Will Custodians Guide: How to find a Will:

 - Where you are unable to find the original, it may be possible to use a copy to get probate, but only if it is provable to the Registrars satisfaction that it was current and had not been deliberately destroyed.
 Not easy, but the person who wrote it normally has a copy if you can find them.
 But there is no guarantee that a copy may prove acceptable.

-Where to Find a Lost Will
+Where to Find a Will.

-Do bear in mind that it is a signed and witnessed original copy of the Last Will and testament you need to find, or the chances are that the estate will have to be distributed under the Rules of Intestacy.
+Do bear in mind that it is a signed and witnessed original Last Will and testament you need to find, or the chances are that the estate will have to be distributed under the Rules of Intestacy.

-Who to ask about a lost Will
+Who to ask when trying to find a Will.

 We’ve tried to put this in some sort of logical order: